 Are Great Danes Good With Cats

 Initially, I never entertained having cats and dogs in the same compound.
-But with proper training and socialization, I realized these two animals could be the best friends.
+But with proper training and socialization, I realized these two animals could be best friends.
 Ensure that your Great Dane understands that a cat is not a threat, toy, or potential prey from a young age.

 As a puppy, your Great Dane must be socialized with various people and animals, including cats.
 It also entails exposing the puppy to loud sounds, new places, new people, and new experiences.